Channel 4 (VoD service): YouView

 All 4 was one of four services available at the launch of YouView in July 2012.
 At launch, the All 4 app contained options to resume watching recent programmes and browse by most popular, categories, collections, and A-to-Z, but lacked a search function and contained non-skippable adverts.
-It is also available for BT TV and TalkTalk Plus TV customers, as these services run on YouView.
+It is also available for EE TV and TalkTalk Plus TV customers, as these services run on YouView.

 Game consoles

 PlayStation 3

-All 4 was released on 14 December 2010 on PlayStation 3 via the PlayStation Network.
+4oD was released on 14 December 2010 on PlayStation 3 via the PlayStation Network.
 This service was accessible through ps3.channel4.com, but has now been replaced with a native app.
 The app version of All 4 for PlayStation 3 was released on 20 June 2013, allowing access to the full All 4 library.
 All 4 on PS3 is free and ad-funded with pre-, mid- and post-roll video ads being sold and served by Channel 4.
 The service closed on PS3 systems on 31 January 2021.